How much does a probate attorney cost?

 For example, if the estate’s gross value was $250,000, the statutory fee would be $5,120.
 If the attorney’s hourly rate is $225, it would take 23 hours of work to account for that $5,120 fee.
 However, an estate with one or two assets rarely requires that much time.

-My commitment to transparency
+My commitment to transparent fees

 Questions to ask an Iowa probate attorney